DC Extended Universe

-The DC Extended Universe (DCEU) is an American media franchise and shared universe centered on a series of superhero films and television series produced by DC Studios and distributed by Warner Bros.
+The DC Extended Universe (DCEU) is an American media franchise and shared universe centered on a series of superhero films distributed by Warner Bros.
 Pictures.
 It is based on characters that appear in American comic books published by DC Comics.
 The DCEU also includes comic books, short films, novels, and video games.
-Like the original DC Universe in comic books, the DCEU was established by crossing over common plot elements, settings, cast, and characters.
+Like the original DC Universe in comic books, the DCEU is established by crossing over common plot elements, settings, cast, and characters.

-Warner Bros. had plans to bring various DC Comics superheroes together in films since 2002, when Wolfgang Petersen was set to direct a crossover of the Superman and Batman film franchises.
-After a planned Justice League film was put on hold in 2008 and initial universe plans were scrapped due to the critical and commercial disappointment of the 2011 film Green Lantern, Warner Bros. established this shared universe in 2013.
+Warner Bros. began trying to bring various DC Comics superheroes together in films in 2002, when Wolfgang Petersen was to direct a crossover of the Superman and Batman film franchises.
+A planned Justice League film was put on hold in 2008.
+Initial universe plans were scrapped after the 2011 film Green Lantern was a critical and commercial failure.
+Warner Bros. finally established its shared universe with the 2013 film Man of Steel and 2016's Batman v Superman: Dawn of Justice.
+This was followed by 13 films and the first season of Peacemaker, a television series for HBO Max.
+The DCEU's 15th and final film, Aquaman and the Lost Kingdom, was released in 2023.

-The DCEU began with the film Man of Steel (2013), a reboot of the Superman film series, followed by Batman v Superman: Dawn of Justice (2016), which served as a reboot of the Batman film series.
-These films were followed by more than a dozen films, and was expanded to include television series for the streaming service HBO Max in 2022, beginning with Peacemaker.
-Following the restructuring of DC Studios and the appointment of James Gunn and Peter Safran in 2022, the franchise will be largely rebooted with the release of The Flash, leading into the DC Universe films and television series planned by Gunn and Safran.
+The DCEU is the ninth-highest-grossing film franchise and the fifth-highest-grossing superhero film franchise, having grossed more than $7 billion at the global box office.
+The highest-grossing DC Comics–based film is Aquaman (2018), which earned more than $1.15 billion worldwide, while several of the franchise's films failed to break even theatrically, being considered box-office bombs.
+Reception to the franchise was generally mixed among critics and fans.

-The DCEU is the ninth-highest-grossing film franchise of all time, having grossed over $6.2 billion at the global box office.
-Its highest-grossing film, Aquaman, earned over $1.15 billion worldwide and became the highest-grossing DC Comics-based film to date.
-Reception to the franchise has generally been mixed among critics and fans.
+A new rebooted franchise of films and television series, the DC Universe (DCU), was released in 2024 and was created by James Gunn and Peter Safran, who were appointed co-chairmen and co-CEOs of DC Studios in a late-2022 restructuring.
+Certain DCEU characters, such as Peacemaker, Amanda Waller, and Blue Beetle, are played by the same actors in the DCU, while the second season of Peacemaker takes place in the new universe.